Improving Estonian Text Simplification through Pretrained Language Models and Custom Datasets: Building the Estonian Simplification Dataset

 \section{Building the Estonian Simplification Dataset}

-In this section, we outline the process of constructing the Estonian Simplification Dataset.
-The primary goal is to create a sufficiently large dataset to effectively train deep neural network models.
-Given the required scale and the lack of any existing simplification dataset for Estonian, it is clear that manually compiling this dataset would be impractical.
+In this section, we describe the construction of the Estonian Simplification Dataset.
+The goal was to create a resource large and diverse enough to train deep neural models.
+Building such a dataset from scratch would have been prohibitively time-consuming, given the absence of prior Estonian simplification data.

-Where possible, the dataset is aligned with simplified English sentences, and we also aim to establish guidelines to capture linguistic phenomena specific to Estonian, suitable for simplification.
+We aligned the dataset with English corpora and established clear guidelines for Estonian-specific phenomena.
+This dual alignment with international simplification efforts and local linguistic norms ensures both relevance and linguistic grounding.

-The first source for our dataset is the Turk corpus \cite{xu-etal-2016-optimizing}, which contains 2,359 original Wikipedia sentences, each paired with eight simplified versions created via Amazon Mechanical Turk.
-This corpus provides a variety of simplification styles, including lexical substitution and sentence rephrasing.
-Since it is widely used in text simplification research, we manually translated relevant portions into Estonian, focusing on sentences that preserved a simplification relationship.
+The first source for our dataset is the Turk corpus \cite{xu-etal-2016-optimizing}, which contains 2,359 original Wikipedia sentences, each accompanied by eight simplified versions crowdsourced via Amazon Mechanical Turk.
+This corpus captures a variety of simplification strategies, including lexical substitution, paraphrasing, and sentence restructuring.
+We manually translated relevant portions of this corpus into Estonian, but only retained sentence pairs where a clear simplification relationship was preserved after translation.
+In some cases, simplification evident in the English original did not carry over naturally into Estonian due to syntactic or lexical differences, and such pairs were excluded.

-The second source is Wikipedia Data Set 2.0 \cite{kauchak-2013-improving}, which contains 167,689 aligned Wikipedia sentences.
-Small samples from this dataset were translated using machine translation and then corrected by Estonian annotators.
-However, the dataset ultimately proved unreliable, as many sentences lack coherence.
+The second source is the Wikipedia Data Set 2.0 \cite{kauchak-2013-improving}, which includes 167,689 aligned sentence pairs between standard and Simple English Wikipedia.
+Small subsets of this dataset were machine-translated into Estonian and subsequently corrected by native annotators.
+However, despite this effort, the resulting translations were often semantically inconsistent or lacked coherence, rendering the dataset less useful for training.

-To ensure consistency and reproducibility of simplification techniques, we developed the Estonian Simplification Guidelines, inspired in part by the Newsela Corpus \cite{xu-etal-2015-problems}.
-The Newsela Corpus includes 1,130 news articles, each rewritten at four different levels to cater to readers of varying abilities, with professional editors ensuring quality and readability.
-Although the corpus is not freely available, it can be accessed for academic or research purposes.
+To address these challenges and ensure linguistic consistency, we developed the Estonian Simplification Guidelines, partly inspired by the methodology and goals of the Newsela Corpus \cite{xu-etal-2015-problems}.
+Newsela includes professionally edited news articles rewritten at multiple reading levels.
+Although this corpus is not openly available, it provides a valuable reference for developing high-quality simplification guidelines.

-Our Estonian Simplification Guidelines consist of a detailed 10-page document outlining specific simplification techniques tailored to Estonian.
-These guidelines focus on three main areas: